-This additional support is documented in an individual provision map/individual plan/behaviour support plan.
-In consultation with the Head of Inclusion /SENCo and parents, short term targets are agreed which prioritise key areas of learning or behaviour to address and by which progress can be measured.
+This additional support is documented on the teacher's teaching and learning action plan.
+With the Inclusion Team and parents, short term targets are agreed which prioritise key areas of learning or behaviour to address and by which progress can be measured.
 Where external agencies are involved, their advice and recommendations are included in these support programmes.
-Actions agreed take into account each pupil's strengths as well as their difficulties.
+Actions agreed account for each pupil's strengths as well as their difficulties.

-In some cases additional teaching assistant support may be allocated.
+In some cases, additional teaching assistant support may be allocated.
 This support is arranged to ensure your child can engage in lessons and wider school activities and to facilitate independent learning to support transition to adulthood.